Misusing cosmetics when you wear contacts can lead to problems, including:

 Deposits on the lens

-There are safety measures for choosing, applying, and wearing cosmetics, which you can follow to protect your eyes and provide for long-term, problem-free contact lens wear, including:
+There are safety measures for choosing, applying, and wearing cosmetics when you have contact lenses.
+These measures will help protect your eyes and provide for long-term, problem-free contact lens wear.

-Choose unscented, hypoallergenic cosmetics manufactured by a well-known brand name that you trust.
+Choose unscented, hypoallergenic cosmetics made by a well-known brand name that you trust.

-Wash your hands before inserting or removing your contact lenses.
+Wash your hands before putting in or taking out your contact lenses.

 Apply makeup after inserting the contact lenses.